bbauska/CSS-Notes4Pros/README.md

 </p>
 <!-- (./images/image206.jpg){width="4.96875in" height="4.958333333333333in"} -->

-For CSS Bézier Curves, P0 and P3 are always in the same spot.
-P0 is at (0,0) and P3 is at (1,1), which menas that the parameters passed to the cubic-bezier function can only be between 0 and 1.
+<p>For CSS Bézier Curves, P0 and P3 are always in the same spot.
+P0 is at

-If you pass parameters which aren&apos;t in this interval the function will default to a linear transition.
+(0,0) and P3 is at (1,1), which menas that the parameters passed to the cubic-bezier function can only be between 0 and 1.</p>

-Since cubic-bezier is the most flexible transition in CSS, you can translate all other transition timing function to cubic-bezier
+<p>If you pass parameters which aren&apos;t in this interval the function
-functions:
+will default to a linear transition.</p>

-cubic-bezier
+<p>Since cubic-bezier is the most flexible transition in CSS, you can

-linear: (0,0,1,1)
+translate all other transition timing function to cubic-bezier functions:</p>

-  cubic-bezier               (   0.42     ,   0.0      ,   1.0      ,   1.0
+<pre><code>linear:cubic-bezier(0,0,1,1)

-  cubic-bezier               (   0.0    ,   0.0      ,   0.58        ,   1.0
+ease-in: cubic-bezier(0.42, 0.0, 1.0, 1.0)

-  cubic-bezier              (   0.42     ,   0.0      ,   0.58       ,   1.0
+ease-out: cubic-bezier(0.0, 0.0, 0.58, 1.0)

-ease-in: ) ease-out: ) ease-in-out: )
+ease-in-out: cubic-bezier(0.42, 0.0, 0.58, 1.0)</code></pre>

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch26-3">Section 26.3: Transition (longhand)</h3>